adryfish/fingerprint-chromium/README.md

 - **`--fingerprint-brand`**
   - Specifies the browser brand used in `User-Agent` and `User-Agent Data`.
   - Supported values: `Chrome`, `Edge`, `Opera`, `Vivaldi`, or custom brand names.
+  - If not specified, the default brand is Chromium.

 - **`--fingerprint-brand-version`**
   - Specifies the version number for the specified brand.
   - Default values: `Chrome`, `Edge`, `Opera`, `Vivaldi` all provide default versions, custom versions can also be passed.

 These arguments enhance browser environment simulation capabilities, suitable for automation and testing scenarios.
 If `--fingerprint-brand` is not specified, the default brand will be used.

+### **New Features in Chrome 142**

+1. **Updated UserAgent and UserAgentData Fingerprint Implementation**
+   - Improved fingerprint implementation for `navigator.userAgent` and `navigator.userAgentData`.

+2. **Updated Audio Fingerprint Implementation**
+   - Enhanced audio fingerprint modification.
+You can verify the effect at https://pixelscan.net/fingerprint-check

+3. **Updated Canvas Fingerprint Implementation**
+   - Improved Canvas fingerprint modification for better anti-detection.

+4. **GPU Fingerprint Disable Option**
+   - GPU fingerprint may have issues in some scenarios.
+Use `--disable-gpu-fingerprint` parameter to disable GPU fingerprint if needed.

 ## Usage Examples